mikeyb283/hello-world/README.md

 # hello-world

-Mike here, I am just starting to learn howo to write code.
+Mike here, I am just starting to learn how to write code.